- Read More

 Talar dome fractures are directly related to ankle trauma.
 Contributing factors may include ligamentous laxity and recurrent ankle sprains.
 Talar dome lesions do occur with no history of trauma.
 In these cases, lesions may be due to osteonecrosis, endocrine disorders or genetic factors.
 (8,9)

 The differential diagnosis of a talar dome lesion includes:

-Initial treatment of talar dome fractures is often delayed due to the fact that the symptoms of a talar dome fracture are very similar to the symptoms of an ankle sprain.(4) The decision to treat talar dome fractures conservatively or surgically is based on the radiographic appearance, size, and location within the joint and the stage.
+Initial treatment of talar dome fractures is often delayed due to the fact that the symptoms of a talar dome fracture are very similar to the symptoms of an ankle sprain.(9) The decision to treat talar dome fractures conservatively or surgically is based on the radiographic appearance, size, and location within the joint and the stage of injury.
 Stages I through IV may at some time require surgical correction based upon the response to conservative care.

 Treatment of Talar Dome Fractures by Stage:

 Stage I - Weight bearing/non-weight bearing casting, rest, physical therapy.

 Stage I defects may respond to rest.
 Rest may include decreased activity, use of an ankle brace or use of a walking cast.
 The size and location of the talar dome fracture plays a big role in the time that it takes to return to normal, pain free activity.
 Also, stage I lesions do not result in significant collapse of the talar dome or focal avascular necrosis.
 Therefore, the prognosis for stage I OCD's is very good.
 Once a Stage I lesion has fully healed, a residual flat spot, or defect may remain on the surface of the talus.
 If this defect results in chronic pain with activity, it may require surgical repair.
 Healing of stage I OCD's may take up to 12 months.